November 2021

 There Are Various Ways for Local Leaders to Get Involved in Federal Broadband Policy Making

-In light of the billions of dollars that are being invested into digital infrastructure programs, it is critical for federal officials to conduct outreach to and solicit input from potentially […]
+In light of the billions of dollars that are being invested into digital infrastructure programs, it is critical for federal officials to conduct outreach to and solicit input from potentially affected communities.
+One of the largest barriers to municipal engagement is that local officials and community leaders often do not know where to begin the […]

 There Are Various Ways for Local Leaders to Get Involved in Federal Broadband Policy Making Read More »